 - The University is the owner of these systems and, therefore, of the information stored there.

-- The University could, if required to substantiate instances of interference, duplicate and examine information stored on these systems.
+- The University could, if required, substantiate instances of interference, duplication and examination of information stored on these systems.

 - The nature of electronic mail, unlike other conversational media, is to record all interactions.
 If you don't want personal or otherwise compromising information found on a system, inadvertently or intentionally, don't leave it there.